baigel2/baigelbytes/content/about.md

 Links to my socials are just below and can also be found at the bottom of every blog post I write.

-If you want daily motivation through example then head on over now.

-## My first daily posts on socials:

-Each morning I post my mini workout along with a motivational quote to start the day off.
-In the 2nd image of the post you'll see something like "P1 20, P2 20/40, P3 20/60." below the day and date.
-This is for convenience on my part but here's what it means.

-* P = Push ups, x = set number.
-Therefore: P1 = my 1st set of push ups in the workout.

-* xx = number of reps in the first set.

-* xx/xx = number of reps this set/total number of reps for this (mini) workout so far.

-The purpose of this workout is mainly just to help me wake my body and mind up and it's immediately followed by a mandatory cold shower just to give a little boost.
-No need for a coffee after that!

 &nbsp;